PulkitMishra/PulkitMishra.github.io/content/blog/teaching-machines-to-notice.md

     F->>D: Frame 21
     D->>T: Fresh detections
-    T->>S: Classify
+    T->>S: Detect PPE on crops
 ```

 This gave us more than just performance gains.
 Without tracking, the same person walking across frame would trigger separate PPE violation alerts for each detection, potentially dozens of alerts for a single event.
 With tracking, we assign a persistent ID to each person.
 Alert logic becomes "person 47 has been in violation for 30 seconds" rather than "900 separate violations detected."

+This persistent identity also enabled smarter alerting.
+Early versions flagged workers removing helmets momentarily to wipe sweat—technically a violation, but not one worth interrupting the control room for.
+We added temporal persistence: a violation must persist for 30 seconds before triggering an alert.
+Simple post-processing rule, dramatic reduction in false positives.

 **With tracking enabled, we pushed from 8 to 32 concurrent camera streams per pipeline** while maintaining acceptable latency.

 ### Hot-Swapping Cameras

 GStreamer pipelines are technically dynamic.
 You can add and remove elements at runtime.
 But the plumbing is fiddly.
-Adding a new source to an already-running pipeline means creating the source element, creating a new sink pad on `nvstreammux`, linking them, and setting the element to PLAYING state.
+Adding a new source to an already-running pipeline means creating the source element, creating a new source pad on `nvstreammux`, linking them, and setting the element to PLAYING state.
 All while the rest of the pipeline continues processing.
 Get the state transitions wrong, you deadlock.
 Get the pad linking wrong, you leak memory or crash.

 The previous system gave up on this entirely.
 Adding a camera meant stopping the pod and restarting with a new configuration.
 That meant several minutes of downtime.